aefmagno/node-exercise-1/README.md

 This program takes either 2 or 3 arguments.
+It reads an existing file, takes its content, and writes it into a separate file.
 - `node index sampletext1.txt sampletext2.txt -y`
 - `node index sampletext1.txt sampletext2.txt -n`
 The first argument reads a file per line and stores it into a variable.
 The 2nd argument can be either an abosilute path or a relative path.